kupoback/Custom-Code-Work/README.md

 # WordPress-WooCommerce-Overrides
-Code Snippets of me overriding and hijacking some of WooCommerce's Templates.
+Code Snippets of overriding and hijacking some of WooCommerce's Templates.
 This is useable for all.